sjentsch/lsjDocs/Ch07/Ch07_Probability_1.rst

 -  What are the chances of a fair coin coming up heads 10 times in a row?

--  If I roll a six sided dice twice, how likely is it that I’ll roll two sixes?
+-  If I roll a six sided dice twice, how likely is it that I will roll two sixes?

 -  How likely is it that five cards drawn from a perfectly shuffled deck will all be hearts?

--  What are the chances that I’ll win the lottery?
+-  What are the chances that I will win the lottery?

 Notice that all of these questions have something in common.
 In each case the “truth of the world” is known and my question relates to the “what kind of events” will happen.
-In the first question I *know* that the coin is fair so there’s a 50\% chance that any individual coin flip will come up heads.
+In the first question I *know* that the coin is fair so there is a 50\% chance that any individual coin flip will come up heads.
 In the second question I *know* that the chance of rolling a 6 on a single die is 1 in 6.
 In the third question I *know* that the deck is shuffled properly.
 And in the fourth question I *know*